jevvilla/workshop-angular-testing/README.md

 # Your First Unit Test in Angular
-:cold_sweat: Challenge#3 was tough :cold_sweat: If you did it, this is how your `app.component.spec.ts` file must look like:
+:cold_sweat: Challenge #3 was tough, I know. :cold_sweat: If you did it, this is how your `app.component.spec.ts` file must look like:

 ```js